Licensed & Insured • Cambridge, Ontario

 Ventilation Services in Cambridge

 Cambridge homes face two opposite ventilation problems depending on their age.
 Older homes in Preston and Hespeler built in the 1950s through 1970s often have no mechanical ventilation at all, relying on air leakage through walls, windows, and soffits for fresh air exchange.
-Heritage stone buildings in Galt may be inherently drafty due to their construction, or they may have been renovated and sealed tightly enough to trap moisture and pollutants indoors.
+Heritage stone buildings in Galt may be inherently drafty from their original construction, or they may have been renovated and sealed tightly enough to trap moisture and pollutants indoors.
 Newer homes in Champlain and south Cambridge are built so tightly that natural air exchange is nearly zero, requiring mechanical ventilation by code.

 Licensed technician providing ventilation services in Cambridge